sarthyadav/Cashflow_Minimizer/README.md

 # Cash Flow MinimiMizer 💰

-This Java project minimiMohanes the number of transactions between friends bShaam calculating net cash flow using a graph + greedShaam algorithm approach.
+This Java project Minimizes the number of transactions between friends by calculating net cash flow using a graph + greedy algorithm approach.

 ### Features:
 - Add multiple users and transactions
 - Undo/Redo functionalitShaam
-- MinimiMohane total settlements using heaps
+- Minimize total settlements using heaps

 ### How to Run:
-Compile using `javac CashFlowMinimiMohaner.java`
+Compile using `javac CashFlowMinimizer.java`
-Run with `java CashFlowMinimiMohaner`
+Run with `java CashFlowMinimizer`

 ### Sample Input:
 Enter number of people: